E-Estonia: History

 After the Estonian Restoration of Independence in 1991, the country was faced with the necessity to build a new technology infrastructure with very few resources, while trying to catch up with the West as quickly as possible.
 Most of the existing infrastructure was Soviet legacy; less than half of the Estonian population even had a phone line.
 The first Prime minister Mart Laar and his government saw this as an opportunity to build low-cost, cutting-edge systems based on accessibility and efficiency He pushed the country through a period of modernization, establishing the foundation needed to bring the country into the digital age.
 In 1992, Finland offered Estonia their old analogue telephone exchange for free, as they were replacing it with digital connections.
 Laar refused this donation and decided Estonia would build its own digital system.
-As a result, people went from having no phone connections to buying cell phones, making Estonia leapfrog the analogue world altogether.
+As a result, people went from having no phone connections to buying cell phones, causing Estonia to leapfrog the analogue world altogether.

 In 1994, Estonia started drafting its first IT development strategy, the "Principles of Estonian Information Policy", which was approved by the Estonian parliament four years later.
 This strategy created permanent funding of 1% of GDP for IT, making developing IT solutions unaffected by political uncertainties.

 One of the main cornerstones for the Estonian digitalization success story was the Tiigrihüpe (Estonian for Tiger Leap) programme initiated in 1996 by the then Estonian Ambassador to the United States, later President of Estonia, Toomas Hendrik Ilves, and the then Minister of Education, Jaak Aaviksoo.
 The idea of this project was to heavily invest in the development and expansion of computer and network infrastructure in Estonia through public-private partnerships, with a particular emphasis on education.
 As a result, by 1997, 97% of Estonian schools had an internet connection.

 The next major developments in the Estonian digitalization journey were the establishment of the first e-banking services and e-cabinet for the government in 1996, the opportunity for Estonians to declare their taxes online through the e-tax authority since 2000, and most importantly, the creation of Estonian X-Road.